-Carpenter bees look like typical bumblebees but often lack
+Carpenter bees look like typical bumblebees but often lack yellow

 and protect their larvae as they develop.

 Carpenter bees are a serious property threat, as they can cause

 structural damage over time if left untreated.
 Male carpenter bees

 can be territorial and may hover in front of one’s face